 Take heart!
 According to the Yachting World survey, seasickness typically lasts just one or two days tops.
 And the majority (60%) of sufferers said it didn’t keep them from taking part in any activities on board.
 On another high note, the survey also suggested that incidences of seasickness may decrease as you get older, typically peaking between the ages of 20 and 29.

 Even better news?
 Seventy-five percent of people eventually get acclimated to the sea and are naturally cured.
 And if you’re in that other 25%?
 Well, now you know what to do!

-Check out 4 Common Travel-Related Disorders and How to Manage Them for tips and advice on motion sickness, jet lag, deep vein thrombosis, and high altitude illness.
+Check out 4 Common Travel-Related Disorders and How to Manage Them for practical tips and advice on motion sickness, jet lag, deep vein thrombosis, and high altitude illness.